Run a Block Producer Node Using Systemd¶

 Running Ports¶

-As mentioned in the Introduction, block producer nodes will be assigned to produce blocks for any active appchain in the Tanssi ecosystem or the Tanssi protocol itself.
+As mentioned in the Introduction, block producer nodes will be assigned to produce blocks for any active network in the Tanssi ecosystem or the Tanssi protocol itself.
 To accomplish a successful block production, the node must be able to sync and participate in three different peer-to-peer (P2P) networks.
 This requires the following three ports to be open to incoming communications from any origin:

 Network | Port |